 The MDH led Lifestyle Coach Training aims to:

-- Create a more culturally-diverse DPP workforce to better relate to Minnesota’s vast array of cultures
+- Create a culturally-diverse National DPP workforce to reflect Minnesota’s population

 - Equip coaches to successfully run their own program, with tools such as:

 - Small group facilitation techniques

 - Strategies to encourage change and group engagement

 - Logs to track the progress of their participants